• Skip to Content

 • Sign in to your Merit page

-Link to Mississippi State University’s website
+Hyperlink to Mississippi State University’s website

 At Mississippi State University, we’re ushering in a new era of education that’s focused on taking care of what matters.
 We provide an environment where students can thrive, grow together and understand emerging challenges.
 That’s because we believe a university should be a place where everyone is welcome.
 A place that is positive, diverse, open-minded and exciting.
 A place where today can be enjoyed to the fullest.
 And where progress for the future is made every single day.